 If you are averse to killing game animals in good times, learning how to get close to animals, even if you only shoot them with your camera, is a skill worth adding to your survival set.

 These are a few ways stumping can benefit your hunting and survival skills.

 - You’re in the woods!
 That alone offers endless challenges and shooting opportunities.

 - Exercise.
 You can make it as challenging or relaxing as you like.
-Try carrying your hunting pack or bug out bag while stumping.
+Try carrying your hunting pack while stumping.